 Personal income tax

-The Colorado income tax rate is a flat 4.63 percent of your federal taxable income, regardless of income level.
+The Colorado income tax rate is a flat 4.63% of your federal taxable income, regardless of income level.

 Colorado tax returns are due April 15, or the next business day if that date falls on a weekend or holiday.

-Colorado's state sales tax is 2.9 percent on retail sales.
+Colorado’s state sales tax is 2.9% on retail sales.

 Many counties and cities charge their own rates in addition to the base state rate.

-There are also certain county and special district taxes that may apply.
+Certain county and special district taxes may apply.